Guava is a green-coloured tropical fruit that comes in two main varieties—one having a yellow-white flesh and the other pink-red in colour.

 The pulp of a medium sized guava will easily contain about 100 – 120 seeds that are tiny and white-yellow in colour.
 Select varieties of the fruit such as those from Indonesia and Nagpur are also seedless.

-- It is high in vitamin C and helps maintain gum and teeth health.
+- The fruit is high in vitamin C and helps maintain gum and teeth health.
 It also helps strengthen immunity and treat scurvy.
-The content of vitamin C in guava is 228mg/100g of the fruit, which is almost five times that in an orange.
+The content of vitamin C in guava is 228mg/100g of the fruit, which is almost five times that in an orange

-- The rind is rich in anti-oxidants, particularly lycopene.
+- The rind of Guava is rich in anti-oxidants, particularly lycopene.
 This anti-oxidant helps protect against cancers of the cervix and prostate and also has anti-ageing properties.
-Eating guava is also helps improve skin texture and that’s why its extracts are commonly used in cosmetics.
+The fruit is known to improve skin texture and that’s why its extracts are commonly used in cosmetics

-- Its pulp contains generous doses of vitamin A in the form of carotenoids.
-It is also effective in raising haemoglobin levels because of its iron and folate content.
+- The pulp of Guava contains generous doses of vitamin A in the form of carotenoids.
+It is also effective in raising haemoglobin levels because of its iron and folate content

-- It is low in calories, fats and sugar content.
-This gives you one more fruit option to snack on if you are weight-conscious.
+- This fruit is low in calories, fats and sugar content, making it a great snacking option if you are looking to lose weight

 - Dried and powdered guava leaves are used to treat psoriasis, eczema and sun burns.
 They are also an important ingredient in herbal tea preparations.

-Go easy on guavas if you’re prone to ulcers or anal fissures as the seeds of guava are edible but not easily digested.
+Go easy on guavas if you’re prone to ulcers or anal fissures as its seeds are edible but not easily digested.

 Guava is used in cakes, jelly, sorbets, jams, pies, sauces and pickles.
 You can even eat it sliced and sprinkled with salt and powdered red chilli.
 Or try these delicious recipes…